ENCCS/veloxchem-hpc/content/scf-scaling-study.rst

 .. keypoints::

    - Run a SCF calculation.
-   - Perform scalability test of the SCF calculation.
+   - Perform scaling test of the SCF calculation.

 Introduction